Martin Band Instrument Company: Saxophone

 A new model of Martin saxophone named Handcraft Committee was introduced in 1936, replacing the Handcraft Imperial model.
 This series, often referred to as "Committee I" today, has art-deco engraving depicting an urban skyline with searchlights sweeping the sky as an airplane flies through.
 These are informally called "Martin skyline" and "Martin searchlight" horns.

 In 1939 Martin introduced a new design named Handcraft Committee II, with a larger bell and a deeper sound, sometimes called "Lion and Crown" after the new engraving design.
 The "Handcraft" name was still engraved, but not "Committee"; "Comm.
 II" was stamped on the rear of the body tube.

 In 1945 Martin introduced a new model that gained favor among R&B and rock & roll players for its dynamic sound properties.
 The "Handcraft" name was dropped and the horns were branded "The Martin (saxophone type);" the "Committee" name was engraved on some examples from the late 1950s on.
-Other variations in engraving include the "RMC" initials on horns produced from 1961-64.
+Other variations in engraving include the "RMC" initials on horns produced from 1961 to 1964.
 It is sometimes called "Committee III" today to disambiguate it from other Martin saxophones.

 Production of the "Committee III" model continued until the late 1960s, when Wurlitzer discontinued saxophone production at the Martin factory and began using "The Martin" as the name for student model instruments manufactured by Malerne.
 After the acquisition of the Martin brand rights by Leblanc in 1971, the name was applied to Yanagisawa saxophones imported by Leblanc.
 Neither the Malerne or Yanagisawa instruments branded "The Martin" are related to the Committee III design that preceded them.